shauninman/MiniUI-Legacy-Miyoo-Mini/skeleton/README.txt

 Features

 - No settings or configuration
-- Simple file browser backed by a sensible SD card layout
+- Simple launcher, simple SD card
 - Consistent in-emulator menu with quick access to save states, disc changing, and emulator options
-- Auto-sleep after 30 seconds or
+- Automatically sleeps after 30 seconds
-  press POWER to sleep (and wake)
+  or press POWER to sleep (and wake)
-- Auto-power off while sleeping after
-  1 minute or hold POWER for 1 second to power off manually
+- Automatically powers off while asleep after one minute or hold POWER for one second
-- Auto-save state when powering off, both auto and manually
-- Auto-restore auto-save state the next time you power on
+- Automatically resumes right where you left off if powered off while in-game, manually or while asleep
-- Resume from your last used, manually created save state by pressing X in the file browser instead of A
+- Resume from manually created, last used save state by pressing X in the launcher instead of A
-- Streamlined emulator front end (picoarch) backed by libretro cores
+- Streamlined emulator frontend
+  (picoarch + libretro cores)

 ----------------------------------------
 Roms